 For whitecapping the separation of wind-sea and swell can be used to improve the results in case of strong swell.
 For more detail see Wave parameters (p.
-80).
+82).

-The separation of wind-sea and swell can be specified in three ways
+The separation of wind-sea and swell can be specified in five ways

 - No separation

+- Constant frequency

-- Constant threshold frequency
+- Constant frequency and wind dir.

+- Dynamic frequency

-- Dynamic threshold frequency
+- Dynamic frequency and wind dir.

-Selecting "Constant threshold frequency" you have to specify the threshold frequency and selecting "Dynamic threshold frequency" you have to specify the maximum threshold frequency.
+Selecting "Constant frequency" or "Constant frequency and wind dir." you have to specify the threshold frequency and selecting "Dynamic frequency" or "Dynamic frequency and wind dir." you have to specify the maximum threshold frequency.

 For details regarding the distinction of wind-sea and swell, see the scientific documentation (section 5.1 Field Type).
-The "Dynamic threshold frequency" used here corresponds to the "Dynamic threshold frequency (version 1)" described in the scientific documentation.